deathblade1104/deathblade1104/README.md

 - **High-performance data modelling** & query optimization
 - **System design patterns**: CQRS, Event Sourcing, Saga, Distributed Transactions

-If you check my repos, you’ll see small prototypes / experiments around these themes (or will soon).
+If you check my repos, you’ll see small prototypes/experiments around these themes (or will soon).

 ### 🧠 GenAI & ML Stack
 🤖 Experienced in integrating **LLMs and GenAI workflows** into production backend systems: